By the day before your test, hopefully you should have several weeks of solid UCAT preparation and revision under your belt.

 The venue for your UCAT test will vary depending on where you live – so make sure you know where you need to go.

-It’s vital to familiarise yourself with the location of your test centre and directions on how to get there beforehand.
-Work out how long it takes to get there and try to set off with plenty of time, in case there are any travel delays.
+It’s vital to familiarise yourself with the location of your test centre and how to get there beforehand.
+Work out how long the journey will take and try to set off with plenty of time, in case there are any travel delays.
 The last thing you want is the added stress of a road closure or a train cancellation on test day!
 You’re expected to be there at least 15 minutes before your appointment.

 Once you arrive at the test centre, make your way to the front desk, where someone will show you where to leave your belongings and lead you to your station.
 Pack light, because all you really need is your appointment details (confirmation email) and personal ID.
 It can also be helpful to have a drink, a snack and possibly something to keep your mind active during the journey.

-So you’re at your station, waiting for the UCAT to begin… First and foremost, relax yourself and focus on nailing the test!
-Jot down any key reminders on the whiteboard if necessary, and trust that all your hard work and preparation up to this point will pay off during the next two hours.
+So you’re at your station, waiting for the UCAT to begin… First and foremost, relax and focus on doing your best in the test!
+Jot down any key reminders on the whiteboard if necessary, and trust that all of your hard work and preparation up to this point will pay off during the next two hours.

 From recalling my own experience of sitting the UCAT test, I felt less pressure than when I was doing practice questions at home – possibly because being in the official exam environment jolts your brain into a state of enhanced productivity and efficiency.
 If you are feeling stressed or overwhelmed, focus on keeping your breathing steady and have some visualisation strategies in mind where you ace the UCAT for a burst of motivation!